mattshardman/test-docs/docs/index.md

 - Also should be useful point of reference for everyone else
 - Therefore, contains step by step and could seem overly exhuastive, but designed to be through in included every step of the development process

 ## Overall Philosophy

-* **Component Driven Design** - build up stories from small components into larger composed components and pages, each with simulated states and data mocked using `msw`
+- --Component Driven Design-- - build up stories from small components into larger composed components and pages, each with simulated states and data mocked using `msw`
-* **Stories are tests** - Use stories as main tests (isolate components and write stories to simulate as many states as feasible)
+- --Stories are tests-- - Use stories as main tests (isolate components and write stories to simulate as many states as feasible)
-* **Use unit tests sparingly** Only use testing library to verify difficult to reach states - don't overuse
+- --Use unit tests sparingly-- Only use testing library to verify difficult to reach states - don't overuse
-* **Automate visual testing workflow** - Chromatic to automate visual testing process (pick up regressions etc).
+- --Automate visual testing workflow-- - Chromatic to automate visual testing process (pick up regressions etc).
-* **Limit user-flow testing** - Limit user-flow testing (cypress) sparingly and only to test key user flows
+- --Limit user-flow testing-- - Limit user-flow testing (cypress) sparingly and only to test key user flows

 // TODO screenshot of testing benefits table